jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 SPMC manifest
 ~~~~~~~~~~~~~

-This manifest contains an SPMC attributes node consumed by SPMD at boot time.
-It
+This manifest contains the SPMC *attribute* node consumed by the SPMD at boot
-is implementing the description from `[1]`_ section 3.2 (SP manifest at physical
+time.
+It implements `[1]`_ (SP manifest at physical FF-A instance) and serves
+two different cases:

-FF-A instance).
-The SP manifest at physical FF-A instance is used by the SPMD to
+- The SPMC resides at S-EL1: the SPMC manifest is used by the SPMD to setup a
-setup a SP that co-resides with the SPMC and executes at S-EL1 or Secure
+  SP that co-resides with the SPMC and executes at S-EL1 or Secure Supervisor
-Supervisor mode.
+  mode.

-In this implementation its usage is extended to the secure physical FF-A
-instance where SPMC executes at S-EL2.
+- The SPMC resides at S-EL2: the SPMC manifest is used by the SPMD to setup
+  the environment required by the SPMC to run at S-EL2.
+SPs run at S-EL1 or
+  S-EL0.

 .. code:: shell